Skip to main content

 • Each account can have one or more systematic withdrawals with an amount and frequency (Monthly, Quarterly, Semi-Annual, or Annual)

-• The system converts all withdrawals to a monthly equivalent and sums them across all included accounts
+• The system converts all withdrawals to a monthly equivalent and sums them across all included accounts only — withdrawals on excluded account types (cash, education, custodial, or accounts with no type set) do not contribute to the current monthly figure

 • Example: A $2,000/month withdrawal + a $6,000/quarter withdrawal = $2,000 + $2,000 = $4,000/month total